owncloud/ocis/docs/getting-started.md

 : Use TLS (disable only if konnectd is behind a TLS-terminating reverse-proxy), defaults to `true`

 --trusted-proxy
-: Trusted proxy IP or IP network (can be used multiple times)
+: List of trusted proxy IP or IP network (usage: --trusted-proxy x.x.x.x --trusted-proxy y.y.y.y)

 --allow-scope
-: Allow OAuth 2 scope (can be used multiple times, if not set default scopes are allowed)
+: Allow OAuth 2 scope (usage: --allow-scope a --allow-scope b ...)

 --allow-client-guests
 : Allow sign in of client controlled guest users